-8. Discuss in advance with the caregiver what she can do to comfort and distract your toddler.
+8. Discuss in advance with the caregiver what she can do to comfort your toddler.

 It's important that your toddler feel comforted by the caregiver, so you want someone who is comfortable with a crying child, not just trying to shush her.
 Distraction may work temporarily, but long-term what your child needs is to express his desolation at your departure, and to have someone who understands step in to hold him and communicate that he's safe.
-So distraction by itself is not the best policy.
+So distraction by itself is fine initially, but longterm it is not the best policy.
 Instead, ask your caregiver to say to your child:

 "You are crying...You are sad to say goodbye to Mom...
 I am right here to keep you safe...
 You can cry as much as you want...
 After you are done crying, you will feel better and we will have fun."

 On the other hand, caregivers have other children to care for.
 Most of your child's emotional processing will happen with you, at night or on weekends.
 Your caregiver does have to eventually help your child shift gears from his unhappiness to the fact that there are some wonderful, fun things to do right there right now, even with Mommy or Daddy gone.
-So also plan distractions that will help your child to calm down and shift gears.
+So work with the caregiver to plan distractions that will help your child to calm down and shift gears.